johnnyh209/Crimping-An-Ethernet-Cable/README.md

 1. STP (Shielded Twisted-Pair)
 2. UTP (Unshielded Twisted-Pair)

-STP cables have a layer of shielding around the pairs of wires, and grounding is required.
+STP cables have a layer of shielding around the whole cable, and/or each pair of wires; grounding is also required.
 STP cables are great for environments that have a lot of interference (electrical noise).
 UTP cables do not have this shielding, and is much more commonly used in homes.

 ![STP and UTP Cables](https://github.com/johnnyh209/Crimping-An-Ethernet-Cable/assets/33064730/2a0a0122-f8a5-4faa-a054-51a6c70eaaba)

+There should be lettering on the outside of the cable that indicates what shielding is used inside.
+Three letters are used:

+1. U = Unshielded
+2. S = Braided Shielding
+3. F = Foil Shielding

+These letters are written in the following format:
+`[Overall cable shielding] / [Individual pair shielding]TP`

+For example: F/UTP = there is foil shielding around the cable, but there is no shielding around each individual pair.
+TP just denotes that it is a twisted-pair cable.

+# Crimping Ethernet Cable

 https://www.digitaltrends.com/computing/different-types-of-ethernet-cables-explained/
 https://docs.seattlecommunitynetwork.org/learn/cable-crimping.html